Who Is Uketsu?

 Years later, the adult Haruto reconnected with Yuki Kameido, Miura's former art student, and married her.
 They moved in with Naomi.
 Yuki became pregnant.

 Naomi began to want the baby.
-Not just to help raise it.
-To own it.
+She did not want to help raise it.
+She wanted to own it.

 Three years later, Haruto decoded Yuki's composite drawings.
 He understood what his mother had done.
 The blog's final post was a goodbye, written to Haruto's wife, who was already dead.
 He took Yuta to Yuki's grave.
 Then he hanged himself.

 Kumai, recovering in the hospital, shares a room with Kurihara (from Chapter One).
-Kurihara explains the blog’s mysteries.
-Kumai, whose cancer is advanced and whose life is effectively over, adopts the newly orphaned Yuta to break the cycle.
+Kurihara explains the blog's mysteries.
+Kumai's cancer is advanced and his life is effectively over.
+He adopts the newly orphaned Yuta to break the cycle.

 Literary Analysis